AddPay/addpay-php-sdk/README.md

 :warning: Before Diving Into Code :warning:
 ---------
+Please have the AddPay API documentation open and closeby when referencing fields, this will improve your productivity and hopefully answer many questions you may have on field definitions and requirements.
+All fields are described within the [AddPay API Documentation](https://www.addpay.co.za/developers).

 #### Helpers
 A number of helper functions are imported from an external Laravel package to assist in development readability as well as faster setups, for a list and definition of these helpers, please checkout the [Laravel Helpers Readme](https://github.com/rappasoft/laravel-helpers).
 Laravel is _NOT_ required, the helpers are imported.
 The most commonly used method from these imports is `dd()` which is simply a shorthand function for a data dump that pretty prints information in a browser so that you can read output quickly and easily.